Menu Close

 • All people living with hepatitis C deserve access to the most effective HCV treatment.

-• Everyone living with or at risk for hepatitis C should have equal access to prevention and care regardless of individual characteristics, including but not limited to race/ethnicity, insurance status, housing status, appearance, gender identity, sexual orientation, age, mental health status, and substance use.
+• Everyone living with or at risk for hepatitis C should have equal access to prevention and care regardless of individual characteristics, including but not limited to race/ethnicity, insurance status, housing status, appearance, gender identity, sexual orientation, age, mental health status, incarceration, and substance use.

 • Our work is most effective when people who have lived experience with hepatitis C are involved in all aspects of planning and implementation.